Web traffic is important but when our landing pages lack certain key elements that encourage user behavior, we convert and sell less.

 - Interest: They become interested in your offers after learning more about them.

-- Desire: They develop a favorable impression about your business.
+- Desire: They develop a favorable impression of your business.

 - Action: They make a purchase or take other favorable actions.